vanavreddy/Parallel_Compute_Engine/README.md

 1. AWS admin account with permissions to create/delete resources.
 2. Create and download a keypair using the steps [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html).Make sure you save your .pem file locally.
 3. Session credentials namely, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN.
    Add these entries in the environment.sh file and also export them in your shell.
-Note: These crenetials expire periodically in which case you need to get new credentials for the session.
+   **Note**: These crenetials expire periodically in which case you need to get new credentials for the session.

 Run all the steps, 1 through 5 on the headnode on each of the HPC clusters.
 Additionally, you will need to install the following packages in your py_env created in step-1.

 Install Node Version Manager with the lastest Long-Term Support (TS) Node.js version.